top of page

 ***Update:

 The below squash casserole is amazing.
 Last night I changed it up by swapping the poblano for red bell pepper and used a mixture of yellow crook neck squash, zucchini, and patty pan.
 I also wanted to make it a bit larger so I used a whole Vidalia onion.
 I added a bit of dried Italian herbs (basil, oregano, parsley).
-Instead of crushed tortilla chips I added some crushed Ritz crackers to the top.
+I added some crushed Ritz crackers to the top.
 I left out the corn.
 Equally delicious just slightly different.
-This recipe is very adaptable, half the time I leave out the rice…depends.
-Make it your way!
+This recipe is very adaptable, make it your way.
 Scroll down for more specific instructions.

 I love a good southern cheesy squash casserole but wanted to change it up a bit as we are swimming in squash right now.
 We love spicy food and I have been on a real poblano pepper kick.
 This casserole has just the right amount of zest without being too hot.
-The corn chip topping adds a nice crunch that I couldn’t get enough of.
 If you are looking to change up your summer squash routine or need a fun side for a bbq or potluck, this is your ticket.
 Plus, it’s so easy to make!

 What you need: